Julien-R44/bentocache-docs/content/docs/digging_deeper/logging.md

+---
+summary: Bentocache logs a lot of information throughout its execution.
+Learn how to plug in your own logger.
+---

 # Logging

 In case you encounter any issues, or if you just want more visibility and information about what Bentocache is doing in production, you can plug in a custom logger when you create an instance of Bentocache.